 President’s Scholars of Excellence Program

 Approximately 100 of the most highly qualified students applying to first year of direct entry, undergraduate studies will be distinguished as President’s Scholars of Excellence.
-This distinction includes a $10,000 entrance scholarship in first year; guaranteed access to part-time, meaningful, on-campus employment during second year; and guaranteed access to an international learning opportunity during a student’s university studies.
+This distinction includes a $10,000 entrance scholarship in first year and exposure to the research environment at the Faculty of Kinesiology and Physical Education, beginning in your second year.
 Payment of the award is conditional on full-time registration at the Faculty in the fall of the year the award is granted; retention of the higher year opportunities attached to the award requires the student’s continuing full-time registration in good standing.

 The National Book Award